rabbitmq/rabbitmq-website/site/management.md

 ### <a id="http-logging" class="anchor" href="#http-logging">HTTP Request Logging</a>

-To create simple access logs of requests to the HTTP API, set the value of the `http_log_dir` variable in the `rabbitmq_management` application to the name of a directory in which logs can be created and restart RabbitMQ.
+To create simple access logs of requests to the HTTP API, set the value of the `management.http_log_dir` key to the path of a directory in which logs can be created:

 <pre class="lang-ini">
 management.http_log_dir = /path/to/folder
 </pre>

+For the change to have an effect, restart the plugin or the node.

 ### <a id="statistics-interval" class="anchor" href="#statistics-interval">Statistics Interval</a>